 While there’s nothing wrong with hopping onto an elliptical and going about a manual workout, every now and again, we all need to revamp our training routine.
 This can be accomplished through preset workouts built into the console of your elliptical, or by access to a digital platform loaded down with streamable sessions and classes.
 Be sure to look for an elliptical that supports your training needs and wants in either of these methods.

 If you opt for an elliptical with streaming capabilities, you should also consider any extra fees or subscription costs associated with the digital platforms.
-On average, most online workout programs operate on a monthly billing cycle with prices ranging between $20 and $50.
+On average, the best online workout programs operate on a monthly billing cycle with prices ranging between $20 and $50.
 Don’t forget to account for this added expense when thinking through your budget.

 Price